All Episodes

 But many people in the know, they have full knowledge of what's coming.

-And it's gonna be ugly.
+And it's going to be ugly.

-And all of this is About to begin.
+And all of this is about to begin.

 So I've recorded a special report a few hours ago that covers this.

-It's called Secret Meeting of War Generals to launch World War III.
+It's called Secret Meeting of War Generals to Launch World War III.

 So let's go to that report and then I'll continue on the other side.